-Australian TV editor suspects Hanks’ wife gave him virus
+Australian TV journalist who met with Rita Wilson has virus

 “I was having a chat to her and that’s probably my best guess as to what happened,” he added.

-Wilkins was one of 37 new case confirmed over 24 hours in New South Wales state, bringing the state total to 171 by Monday.
+Wilkins was one of 37 new case confirmed over 24 hours in New South Wales state, bringing the state total to 171.
 The increase was the largest for Australia’s most populous state in a day.
 Authorities say at least 67 cases arrived from overseas and 44 were transmitted locally while the remainder could not be determined or were still under investigation.
+Australia has about 300 cases overall.

-Wilkins’ celebrity son Christian Wilkins had been tested on Monday because he had spent the night of March 10 in his father’s Sydney home.
-The 25-year-old son is currently competing in the Australian version of the reality TV show “Dancing With the Stars,” which is being broadcast without a studio audience because of the COVID-19 risk.
+Wilkins’ son Christian Wilkins was tested because he spent the night of March 10 in his father’s Sydney home.
+The 25-year-old son is competing in the Australian version of the reality TV show “Dancing With the Stars,” which is being broadcast without a studio audience because of the COVID-19 risk.

 Richard Wilkins said he did not inform his son until after he had danced on the program, which is performed in a Melbourne studio on Sunday nights.